Kevy-loo/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+The document object model like a copy of a webpage that represents the page as nodes and objects in which we can use it to change the content and style.

 2. What is an event?

+Events are just things that happen in the system.

 3. What is an event listener?

+The event listener helps us see things that happen to html elements.

 4. Why would we convert a NodeList into an Array?

+Converting a nodelist to an array allows us to use certain array methods like map, filter, etc.

 5. What is a component?

+A component is basically a function.
+It can be reused.